Stanislav-Petkov/movie_app/README.md

 This is  a Flutter mobile application that fetches popular movies from The Movie Database API and displays them in a list view.
-Upon clicking a movie, the app should fetch additional details about the movie and display them in a new screen called "Movie Details.
-The solution in the branch uses the [Rx BLoC][rx_bloc_lnk] library to manage the state of the application.
+Upon clicking a movie, the app should fetch additional details about the movie and display them in a new screen called Movie Details.
+The solution in the branch uses the [BLoC][bloc] library to manage the state of the application.

 # Table of contents